 View pictures of exterior defects found in Barrie and Local Area

 Rotted wood windows that have been patched may look fine from a distance, but it’s usually easy to spot damaged areas when up close.
-Give the windows a little poke with your finger when rot is suspected.
-Sometimes the patchwork will be paper-thin, so don’t poke too hard.
+Give the windows a little poke with a probe or small screwdriver when rot is suspected.
+Sometimes the patchwork will be paper-thin, so don’t probe more than once.

 This one is huge.
 Make sure water is properly directed away from the house.
 Look for proper gutters, downspouts, and downspout extensions.
 They’re not required, but they certainly help.
 Also, check to make sure the earth slopes away from the house.
-Water draining toward a house can lead to big water problems in the basement or crawl space, as well as foundation problems.
+Water draining toward a house can lead to basement flooding, as well as foundation problems.
 Ideally your grade should slope away from your foundation a minimum of 2 inches every 6 feet.

 When inspecting the exterior of your home, pay particular attention to the southern and south western sides because they are the ones that are more exposed to the sun and temperature variations, and will typically deteriorate at a much quicker rate.
 North facing walls may be more susceptible to mildew as lack of sun does not completely dry exterior.

 - Check in areas where water may have penetrated the wall.
 Water in any form (rain, melting snow, or ice) is your main culprit and cause of water damage to your homes exterior.
 Water stains are often the first sign that your exterior wall needs repair.